apollostream/apollostream.github.io/_posts/2026-01-03-Philosophy-Alive.md

 From [a conversation with Gemini Pro 3.0, using Perplexity.AI](https://www.perplexity.ai/search/philosophy-s-vast-richness-avA8jGcZRNeEKAGD_ZIXWg#7), I segued into a request for a BFIH analysis.
 It didn't disappoint!

-Well, right up until I read through the cited sources, and tried to sort through the jumble of incorrect URLs it compiled as footnotes for the synopsis below.
-I learned a lot going to each of the originally generated sources of thee interactive session and finding the appropriate ones to swap in as correct URLs in those footnotes.
-Time-consuming but part and parcel what's necessary to trust your AI-generated reports.
+Well, right up until I read through the cited sources, and tried to sort through the jumble of incorrect URLs it compiled as footnotes for the first version of the synopsis.
+I learned a lot going to each of the originally generated sources of the interactive session and finding the appropriate ones to swap in as correct URLs in those footnotes.
+Time-consuming but often what's necessary to trust your AI-generated reports.

-But then, I decided to prompt the AI system through another iteration of review and critique.
+And, then, I decided to prompt the AI system through another iteration of review and critique.

-- The review included RAG based upon a markdown transcript of the Perplexity.AI session, which includes the exact URLs returned by its internal Google searches, and created a new Python script to deterministcally match each report citation with a verified URL.
+- The review included RAG based upon a markdown transcript of [the interactive Perplexity.AI session](https://www.perplexity.ai/search/philosophy-s-vast-richness-avA8jGcZRNeEKAGD_ZIXWg#0), which contains the exact URLs returned by its internal Google searches.
+The AI system created a new Python script to deterministcally match each report citation with a verified URL.
-- The critique was eye-opening.
-So, I include it below in the ["Caveats"](#caveats) section.
-It is a reminder that it actually takes genuine expertise in the field of inquiry to judge how valid each of these AI-generated reports really are.
+- The critique came next and was eye-opening.
+I include it below in the ["Caveats"](#caveats) section.
+It is a cautionary reminder that it actually takes genuine expertise in the field of inquiry to judge how valid each of these AI-generated reports really are.

 ---